John H. Dorsey

 John H. Dorsey (December 26, 1937 — December 16, 2018) was an American attorney and Republican Party politician who served in both houses of the New Jersey Legislature from 1976 to 1994, serving in the New Jersey General Assembly from 1976 to 1978 and in the New Jersey Senate from 1978 to 1994.
 Dorsey represented the 23rd Legislative District until 1982 and the 25th Legislative District starting that year in redistricting following the 1980 United States census.

 Dorsey was born on December 26, 1937, in Newark and resided in Boonton Township.
 He served in the General Assembly for one term and subsequently ran for the state senate in 1977.
 In the 1977 election, Dorsey faced incumbent Democrat Stephen B. Wiley, who had been one of the prime sponsors of the Public School Education Act of 1975, which expanded state aid to public school districts.
 Dorsey had served in the Assembly on the Taxation Committee and was an opponent of the state income tax bill that Wiley had supported.
 Wiley's support of the income tax was one of Dorsey's key campaign issues.
-Dorsey went on to win the Senate seat bya 43.3%-45.7% margin.
+Dorsey went on to win the Senate seat by a 43.3%-45.7% margin.

-After the 1991 elections, with the Republicans taking control of the Senate, Dorsey had hoped to step up from being minority leader but was defeated by Donald DiFrancesco for the post of majority leader.
-Both DiFrancesco and Dorsey had actively lobbied candidates running for office, making contributions and offers of committee chairmanships to individuals who might provide support in the race for majority leader.
+After the 1991 elections, with the Republicans taking control of the Senate, Dorsey had hoped to step up from being minority leader to Senate president but was defeated by Donald DiFrancesco for the post of Senate president and became Republican majority leader instead.
+Both DiFrancesco and Dorsey had actively lobbied candidates running for office, making contributions and offers of committee chairmanships to individuals who might provide support in the race for Senate president.